athena-labz/athena/README.md

 *Figure 2: Example of compliance being proven by SIG token transfer*
 ![Prove Compliance Example](images/prove-compliance.png)

-In the DigiServices protocol, membership works by creating an "account", represented by the Membership Market (MM) UTxO using a "membership signature" minting policy.
-This minting policy will mint 100 new SIG tokens and deposit them in the newly created user "account" .
+In the DigiServices protocol, membership works by creating an "account", represented by the Membership Market (MM) UTxO using a "membership signature" minting policy, the Signature Policy.
+This Signature Policy will mint 100 new SIG tokens and deposit them in the newly created user "account" .
 This is a script validator that handles service offers and requests, provided that it also receives  in input the entrance fee (in the below example 1,000 DSET).
+Additionally the system will assure a minimum available 50 SIG tokens for each member.

 *Figure 3: UTxO model representation of account creation*
 ![Join Platform Example](images/join-platform.png)